© Crown copyright 2020

 - community activities

-- other out-of-school settings for children and young people aged 5 and over during the coronavirus (COVID-19) outbreak.
+- other out-of-school settings for children and young people aged 5 and over during the coronavirus (COVID-19) pandemic

 These settings provide enriching activities that give children the opportunity to socialise with others outside their household and promote their wellbeing.
-We also recognise the importance of these settings in providing additional childcare options to parents and carers, particularly those with younger children, who may need to return to or continue to work during the school holidays.
+We also recognise the importance of these settings in providing additional childcare options to parents and carers, particularly those with younger children.

 Scientific advice suggests that there is a moderate to high degree of confidence that the susceptibility to clinical disease of younger children (typically until they become teenagers) is generally lower than for adults.
 However, it remains important that protective measures are put in place to help reduce the risk of transmission.

-We are aware that some parents and carers may look to holiday clubs and out-of-school settings to offer respite childcare during the summer for children with special educational needs or with an education, health and care plan (EHCP).
+We are aware that some parents and carers may look to holiday clubs and out-of-school settings to offer respite childcare for children with special educational needs or with an Education, Health and Care Plan (EHCP).
 We have asked providers to ensure that making provision available and accessible to these children, as far as possible, remains a priority in these current circumstances.

 The government has released protective measures guidance to help providers of out-of-school settings put measures in place to reduce the risk of infection and transmission of coronavirus (COVID-19).